conda-archive/conda-recipes/r-packages/r-nloptr/notes.md

 If you get an error about creating /tmp, run `mkdir /tmp` inside bash.

 You may need to download a newer config.guess file, as instructed.

+The Windows build for this package will not work if there are spaces in the path (I couldn't figure out how to work around it).